Last Updated on May 25, 2026

 You can book the Alhambra guided tour here.

-All the Palaces and gardens cover a pretty big area, and you will need ample time to see it all.
-You definitely don’t want to rush through it.
-Plan at least half a day to visit the Alhambra, so you can see it at a nice pace.
+All the Palaces and gardens cover a pretty big area and you definitely don’t want to rush through it.
+Plan at least half a day to visit the Alhambra, if you want to see it all at a relaxed pace.
 I went at 9 am, and didn’t leave until after 2 pm.

 - Selfie sticks and tripods are NOT allowed